Ideal Course Description — Revised 9/26/22

-- “Nuts and bolts” notes about credit grading (P/N only), prerequisites and/or recommended precursor courses, additional fees, and, finally, times of year the course is offered
+- “Nuts and bolts” define credit grading (P/N only), prerequisites and/or recommended precursor courses, additional fees, and, finally, times of year the course is offered

-A note about word count: Course descriptions should be 75 words long, not counting the “nuts and bolts” information at the end.
+Word count: Course descriptions must be no more than 75 words, not counting the “nuts and bolts” information at the end.

 The following descriptions exemplify the above principles:

 ASIAN 121: Asian Cultures in Comparative Perspectives

 This course is a broad introduction to the history of East Asia as a region from the end of the nineteenth century to the 1990s.
 Through three spatial modules — the Sinophone (Chinese-speaking) World, the Korean Peninsula, and the Japanese Archipelago — students explore the interconnections and divisions between emergent nation-states and empires at a time of rapid social, cultural, and political change.
 Offered annually.
 Also counts toward Chinese and Japanese majors.

 BI/ES 286: Tropical Ecology and Sustainable Land Use in Costa Rica (study abroad)

 This course offers students the opportunity to study first-hand the most diverse ecosystems on earth.
 In this intensive field-oriented course students explore lowland rainforest, montane forest, dry forest, and coastal and agricultural ecosystems through projects and field trips.
 Students read and discuss texts and primary literature specific to ecology, evolution, conservation, and agricultural practices of each area, and keep reflective journals.
 Offered during Interim in alternate years.
 Apply through the Smith Center for Global Engagement.
 Prerequisite: one science course.